haduigon/haduigon/README.md

 About me 👀

-Frontend developper with huge telecom background, Computerized Technologies and Systems of Publishing and Printing Production and MBA degrees.
+I am a frontend developer with a substantial background in telecommunications.
+I hold degrees in Computerized Technologies and Systems of Publishing and Printing Production, as well as an MBA.

-Writing the products on JavaScript React library and NodeJS.
-Using for deployment Debian 10, 11.
-Linux enthusiast.
-Excited permanently improve my developpers skills, vision, mindset and solutions.
+I develop products using the JavaScript React library and NodeJS.
+For deployment, I use Debian 10 and 11.
+I am a Linux enthusiast, and I am continuously excited to improve my development skills, vision, mindset, and solutions.

 The road will be overcome by the one who walks it.
-Here we go :bowtie:
+Here we go 🏃

 <!-- My technologies list: